eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 recalculate the claims.
 For this reason, refresh tokens are only practical when used in combination with zero-knowledge proofs.
 Additionally, revocation is not included in the first version of the issuing service.

-Implementers\' additional steps shall include:
+Implementers\' additional steps SHALL include:

 The PKI IACA and Document Signer (ISO18013-5 annex B provisions) are not included in the scope, and the Implementer must implement them.

+## 6.3 High Level Requirements for the Age Verification Service
+The age verification issuing service included in the white label solution can be used by Relying Party.

+In the toolbox, an age verification service that supports \[OpenID4VP\] using mDoc age over nn attestation SHALL be available.
+The service SHALL include an mDoc trust manager to verify the MSO validity and authenticity.
+In order to check the authenticity based on ETSI Trusted lists validation SHALL be provided by the implementers.

 ## 6.4 Trusted list

-Issuers' trusted lists (ETSI) shall be deployed and managed by the Member States.
+Attestation Providers' trusted lists (ETSI) SHALL be deployed and managed by the Member States.

 The white label solution includes a sample trusted list and a validation service.
 The white label application and the Relying Party will validate the trusted list using the validation service.

-## 6.5 Age Verification Service

-In the toolbox, an age verification service that supports \[OpenID4VP\] using mDoc age over nn attestation shall be available.
-The service shall include an mDoc trust manager to verify the MSO validity and authenticity.
-In order to check the authenticity based on ETSI Trusted lists validation shall be provided by the implementers.

-## 6.6 Overview of implementers\' actions for deployment of age verification
+## 6.5 Overview of implementers\' actions for deployment of age verification
 <!---
 NF, Fix the roles
 -->
-Depending on the implementers' roles as an issuer, Relying Party or white label app provider, one or more of the following actions shall be performed:
+Depending on the implementers' roles as an AP, RP or white label app provider, one or more of the following actions SHALL be performed:

 1. Integrate the issuing service to the national and/or other trusted eID services including eIDAS nodes.

-2. The Implementers shall Secure, Protect, Deploy and Maintain the services from the Toolbox for
+2. The Implementers SHALL Secure, Protect, Deploy and Maintain the services from the Toolbox for

    a.
 Issuing Service